top of page

 Lacie Evans - Board Member

 Lacie was born in Salisbury, Maryland, and subsequently resided in Ocean View, Delaware until the age of nine.
 She later relocated to Greenville, North Carolina, where she completed her high school education.
 Lacie began her career as a first responder in Beaufort County's Chocowinity Fire and EMS department.
-With extensive experience across the fire service and emergency medical service, Lacie has amassed 13 and 12 years of service, respectively.
-Currently, she serves as a full-time Paramedic with Franklin County EMS, where she has worked for eight years.
+With extensive experience across the fire service and emergency medical service, Lacie has amassed 15 and 14 years of service, respectively.
+Currently, she serves as a full-time Paramedic with Franklin County EMS, where she has been employed for over ten years.

-In 2016, Lacie joined the Youngsville FD as a volunteer and went on to become the first full-time female firefighter in Franklin County the following year.
-Her certifications include Firefighter I and II and Hazmat Ops Plus.
-When asked why she was interested in Peer Support, she stated that she wanted to assist individuals who feel stuck, having been in a similar situation herself.
-Lacie's extensive training in Assisting Individuals in Crisis and Group Crisis Intervention, as well as Suicide Prevention, Intervention, and Postvention, are all part of Critical Incident Stress Management.
-These training programs are based on the International Critical Incident Stress Foundation (ICISF) model and are taught by the North Carolina Law Enforcement Assistance Program (NC LEAP).
-Furthermore, Lacie is CIT-trained.
+In 2016, Lacie became a volunteer with the Youngsville Fire Department and subsequently achieved the distinction of being the first full-time female firefighter in Franklin County the following year.
+Her certifications include Firefighter I and II, Hazmat Ops Plus, and Fire Investigation Technician.
+When asked why she was interested in Peer Support, Lacie expressed her desire to assist individuals who feel trapped, having experienced a similar situation herself.
+Her extensive training encompasses Assisting Individuals in Crisis and Group Crisis Intervention, as well as Suicide Prevention, Intervention, and Postvention, all of which are components of Critical Incident Stress Management.
+These training programs are grounded in the model established by the International Critical Incident Stress Foundation (ICISF) and are delivered by the North Carolina Law Enforcement Assistance Program (NC LEAP).
+Additionally, Lacie has received Crisis Intervention Team (CIT) training.

-At Big and Small Peer Support Inc., Lacie is one of many professionals who continue to receive training and certification to assist others in their time of need.
+At Big and Small Peer Support Inc., Lacie is among the many professionals who engage in ongoing training and certification to effectively support others during their times of need.

 Kevin Hornaday - Emeritus Board Member